 Nyla: Now we’re at a point where we’re going to launch a cohort soon and that’s just going to be five teams.
 So we had twenty teams before and we’re bringing it down to five.
 And then each team will have someone on the admin side dedicated to helping them through the process.
 And there will be no more than eight to ten people per team.
 It will be much smaller than before.
 This time we have a theme for them to work off of, which is mutual aid.
 So they can choose any topic to build a course on around that theme.
 They will have eight weeks to complete the whole process.
 And then we’ll close out that cohort.
 We have QA/QC at the end.
 All of the courses have to be reviewed and meet our style guide before they get published.

 Connie: Thanks for your time today Nyla.
-Good speaking with you and I’ll be spreading the word.
+Good speaking with you about diversity in instructional design and I’ll be spreading the word.
 You’re doing great work.

 Nyla: Thanks for reaching out to us.